-Even though the Scheme is now closed, your employer will make contributions to pay off any deficit during any period where the potential liabilities of the Scheme are greater than the assets.
+Even though the Scheme is now closed, the Employer (see "Definitions") will make contributions to pay off any deficit during any period where the potential liabilities of the Scheme are greater than the assets.
 These contributions are calculated by the Scheme Actuary.